 Momentum traders can use the bullish divergence RSI to their advantage.
 In fact, check out our courses to learn more.

-Like a roller coaster, degree in the rise and fall shows the strength of the momentum.
+Like a roller coaster, the degree in the rise and fall shows the strength of the momentum.
 Or, the length of the short-term price swings.
-Strong momentum equals an sharp increase in price action.
+Strong momentum equals a sharp increase in price action.

 Think the roller coaster at Takabisha at 121 degrees – this is not for the faint of heart.
 Weak momentum, on the other hand, is just the opposite.
 Think the Barnstormer at Walt Disney World.

 All the ride talk aside, momentum and in the trading world is significant.
 As an oscillator, it smooths out price action to give you a clear signal if it’s the right time to enter a trade.
 And one of the most common momentum oscillators is the RSI.

 By definition, RSI is the average gain of up periods during a specified time frame divided by the average loss of down periods.